 |How would that administrator react when at the end of month the downloaded report from badge system comes out blank due to minor changes he did in system?||Lost and does not know what to do||This is how the customer responds when the confidently delivered antivirus did not start working on scheduled time due to time zone issue, and a critical virus was introduced during that duration.||Thinking globally and understanding customer stake of product and reflection of the same while testing.|

 |How would you control the anger when you get ready for an important function and you find that the tailor forgot to put those show buttons on the dress?||Angry and want to slap that tailor||This is how the customer is expected to react when the outsourced testing project marked as "completed successfully" at your end and the customer observes that GUI was not taken into consideration while testing (because it was not mentioned in the document)||There are some basic things which are supposed to be checked in each iteration, about which every tester needs to be aware, about which incremental knowledge update is required.
 Sometimes, artifacts do not mention everything but those missing things are the things to be taken care while testing.|

 |How low your excitement would sit when you reach to the amusement park, you wanted to visit since long and find that it remains close on Monday?||Why can't they publish this information?||This is how the excited customer feels when he tried to install the software on unsupported windows version, as the user guide did not mention about specific support for windows versions.||As a tester, it’s your duty to test documents, especially user guide (no matter, whether it has been included in your task list or not).
 Suggestions and responses about wrong information in user guide will always welcomed.|

-So, this is how software testing is.
-Discovering hidden scenarios (which most of the times get revealed when end user use the software) and working towards continuous improvement are the only factors which can make this community strong.
+So, this is Software Testing, discovering hidden scenarios (which most of the time get revealed when end-user use the software) and working towards continuous improvement.
+These are the only factors that can make this community strong.